jhwohlgemuth/pwsh-prelude/README.md

 Things You Can Do With Prelude
 ------------------------------
-> Although `Prelude` has more than the standard "standard" libary, it still comes packed with functions engineered to enhance script sustainability
+> Although `Prelude` has more than the standard "standard" library, it still comes packed with functions engineered to enhance script sustainability

 - List all permutations of a word
 ```PowerShell